hassanShabbir1960/ES6/README.md

 ## Running the code <a name ="overview"> </a>
 ###  How to reproduce the results
-The project is basically divided into three parts , the code of all those parts is concatenated in a single jupyter notebook file, and markdown headings are used to indicate the start and end of each part.
+The project is basically divided into three parts, the code of all those parts is concatenated in a single jupyter notebook file, and markdown headings are used to indicate the start and end of each part.

-To ensure the reproduceability in our results, we have set the random state to a fixed number.
-When random_state is set to an integer, functions will return same results for each execution. when random_state set to an None, functions will return different results for each execution.
+To ensure the reproducibility in our results, we have set the random state to a fixed number.
+When random_state is set to an integer, functions will return same results for each execution. when random_state set to a None, functions will return different results for each execution.

 To run the notebook successfully, one has to first install libraries that are being used in the notebook.
 And to install them, the following command will be used: pip install -r requirements.txt

 And then open the jupyter notebook, click on kernel-> Run all the cells.

-Here is the brief description of the steps being followed in each part:
+Here is a brief description of the steps being followed in each part:

 #### Part 1: